bekk/bekk-christmas/post/javascript/sprinkle-sprinkle-little-card.md

 post_day: 20
 title: Sprinkle, Sprinkle, Little Card
 image: https://images.unsplash.com/photo-1571197650032-cbc73669711b
-ingress: "I work on the internal applications in Bekk, including a front page that shows key information about employees and the company.
+ingress: I work on the internal applications in Bekk, including a front page that shows key information about employees and the company.
 One of the sections shows upcoming birthdays, so you can congratulate your colleagues on their big day.
 But something was missing.
 You know, that little extra that tends to light up people’s faces.
-How about some confetti bursting out the top of your head? :tada:"
+How about some confetti bursting out the top of your head? 🎉
 links:
   - url: https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction
     title: Introduction to the DOM